Aside from his leadership work, Andrew is also a survivor of long-term domestic violence and an advocate for all victims of domestic abuse.

 Under-developed teams, deprived of the opportunity to stretch themselves, try new things, make mistakes and benefit from the learning.

 Nobody wins in these scenarios and yet, it is possible (even remotely) to delegate your tasks AND ensure that they get done on time and to the standard you want, whilst also developing your relationship with your delegates and protecting your sanity.

-3) Learn the 3 critical pillars of leadership on which successful delegate must rest (so the 6-step strategy sits on solid foundations).
+iii) Learn the 3 critical pillars of leadership on which successful delegating must rest (so the 6-step strategy sits on solid foundations).

 After this talk, you will be equipped with everything you need to know, so you can delegate like a pro, developing the people around you, freeing up your time for more important things, whilst also ensuring that the tasks you delegate get done on time and to the standard you want

 We’ve all been there and endured it:

 · The list of personal qualifications which the speaker takes ages to wade through.

 · The corporate looking PowerPoint slides riddled with bullet points.